ribt/dtmf-decoder/README.md

 # DTMF decoder
-(Sorry for my english, I'm not dumb but French.
+(Sorry for my English, I'm not dumb but French.
 Feel free to make a PR to correct this README.)

 You always dreamt to find the phone number dialled by someone in a video?
 It's now possible!
 You have to record the audio of the *beeps* and this script will extract phone numbers from the dial tones.